brendanx22/HomeSwift.co/README.md

        updated_at timestamp with time zone default timezone('utc'::text, now()) not null );

+     -- Enable RLS for properties
-     -- Set up Row Level Security (RLS) policies alter table properties enable row level security;
+     alter table properties enable row level security;

-     -- Allow public read access
      create policy "Public properties are viewable by everyone." on properties for select using (true);

-     -- Allow authenticated users to insert their own properties create policy "Users can insert their own properties." on properties for insert with check (auth.uid() = landlord_id);
+     create policy "Users can insert their own properties." on properties for insert with check (auth.uid() = landlord_id);

-     -- Allow users to update their own properties create policy "Users can update their own properties." on properties for update using (auth.uid() = landlord_id);
+     create policy "Users can update their own properties." on properties for update using (auth.uid() = landlord_id);

+     -- Messaging tables (new)
+     create table conversations (
+       id uuid default uuid_generate_v4() primary key,
+       sender_id uuid references auth.users(id) not null,
+       receiver_id uuid references auth.users(id) not null,
+       participants uuid[] not null,
+       last_message text,
+       last_message_at timestamp with time zone,
+       created_at timestamp with time zone default now(), updated_at timestamp with time zone default now() );

+     create table messages (
+       id uuid default uuid_generate_v4() primary key,
+       conversation_id uuid references conversations(id) not null,
+       sender_id uuid references auth.users(id) not null,
+       receiver_id uuid references auth.users(id) not null,
+       content text not null,
+       message_type text default 'text',
+       is_read boolean default false,
+       created_at timestamp with time zone default now(), updated_at timestamp with time zone default now() );

+     -- Enable RLS for messaging tables
+     alter table conversations enable row level security;
+     alter table messages enable row level security;

+     -- Messaging RLS policies
+     create policy "Users can view conversations they participate in" on conversations for select using (auth.uid() = any(participants));
+     create policy "Users can create conversations" on conversations for insert with check (auth.uid() = sender_id);
+     create policy "Users can view messages in their conversations" on messages for select using (auth.uid() in (select unnest(participants) from conversations where id = conversation_id));
+     create policy "Users can send messages in their conversations" on messages for insert with check (auth.uid() = sender_id);
      ```

 5. **Start the development server**